 Instructors: Chavez, Wakeman

+International Reporting: Read Less [-]

 JOURN 237 Reporting on Japan 1 or 2 Units

-Each semester, this course will focus on a different aspect of Japan.
+Terms offered: Spring 2010, Spring 2008, Spring 2007 Each semester, this course will focus on a different aspect of Japan.
 Among other topics, the class may discuss Japan's changing cultural standards or its developing social problems, its political shifts or its history, the changing economy or the shifts in its regional relations and its global role.
 Through guest speakers--including noted experts, writers, businessmen, and diplomats--and roundtable discussions, students will develop a greater knowledge of the country for use when reporting.
-Rules & Requirements
+Reporting on Japan: Read More [+] Rules & Requirements

 Repeat rules: Course may be repeated for credit with different topic and consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Wakeman

+Reporting on Japan: Read Less [-]

 JOURN 242 Profiles 3 Units

+Terms offered: Fall 2017, Fall 2016, Fall 2014

 In this workshop students use the profile form to develop a variety of skills that may be helpful whenever undertaking an ambitious story: figuring out what the story is and why you are writing it; interviewing; observation; background reporting; structuring material; finding your voice; describing people without resorting to cliche; crafting a lead from what seems an infinite number of possibilities.
 Readings will be from great magazine and newspaper profile writers.

-Rules & Requirements
+Profiles: Read More [+] Rules & Requirements

 Prerequisites: 200 or consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructor: Gorney

+Profiles: Read Less [-]

 JOURN 243 Long-Form Writing 3 or 4 Units

+Terms offered: Spring 2018, Spring 2017, Fall 2016

 This class will trace the process of writing long-form pieces: how writers choose their sources, gather information, organize their material, and decide whether or not to believe what people tell them.
 Students will act as an editorial board for each other.
 Readings include profiles, books and book excerpts, Pulitizer-winning newspaper features, and magazine pieces from a variety of outlets.
 All assignments are intended for publication.

-Rules & Requirements
+Long-Form Writing: Read More [+] Rules & Requirements

 Prerequisites: 200 or consent of instructor

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

 Instructors: Gorney, Pollan

+Long-Form Writing: Read Less [-]

 JOURN 254 Opinion Writing 2 - 4 Units

-The reporting, writing, and editing of newspaper editorials and op-ed essays.

-Rules & Requirements
+Terms offered: Fall 2012, Spring 2011, Fall 2009 The reporting, writing, and editing of newspaper editorials and op-ed essays.
+Opinion Writing: Read More [+] Rules & Requirements

 Repeat rules: Course may be repeated for credit with consent of instructor.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.